Euphoria-OS/Bug-tracker/README.md

 ######Step-2
 ------------

-In the left part of this page, select Issues -> New issue.
+In the right part of this page, select Issues -> New issue.

 ######Step-3
 ------------